 I started my brand of natural burial products under the name of Earth To Earth Burial in 2013.
 My latest project is coming soon, it’s the Death Faire by Abundance NC in Pittsoboro.
 I’m part of the Guiding Board and coordinating the vendors in an event that is probably the first of its kind in the world.
 People being able to talk about death and plan for the end of life is important to me.
 I’ve been asked to conduct funerals and make all kinds of burial products.
 It’s a joy to serve people in such a profound time of their lives.

-On a happier note, I have recently become ordained so that I can christen babies, perform weddings and, yes, funerals.
+Outside of business, I have recently become ordained so that I can christen babies and officiate weddings and funerals.
 I never want to have a church of my own, or preach to anyone; my life is my sermon, take what you like and leave the rest.

 Fiberactive Organics, a History

 Fiberactive actually started out life as a quilt company in 1993; I designed and made quilts on a 45 year old Elna Supra and a Nolting Pro quilter.
 After being told by three separate doctors that I should be wearing a respirator in my studio because of the carcinogenic chemicals on conventional fabric, in 2005 I started the transition to organics.

 I wanted beautiful rich colors for my quilts; but in those days organic meant earth tones.
 So I started dyeing fabrics myself at home using fiber reactive dyes and low immersion techniques to minimize the environmental impact.

 In the summer of 2006 life came to a crashing halt.
 Due to long years of tendinitis, I lost the use of my right hand; I went into a deep and terrible depression.
 After months of therapy I was able to do basic things, but still functioned mostly with my left hand.
 I had recovered from my depression and it was time to get a life again, but I needed a right hand.